 Hawthorne New Jersey NYS&W Railroad Station

-About the Station The station is a two-room, one-story, street-level wooden structure with brown and cream paint.
-Formerly the station served as the ticket office for the commuter train stop (offered until 1966) and freight depot building.
-Structure has been located on this corner for almost 110 years (date?).
+The station is a two-room, one-story, street-level wooden structure with green and red paint.
+Formerly the station served as the ticket office for the commuter train stop (offered until June 30th 1966) and freight depot building.
+The current structure has been located on this corner since 1894 when it replaced the orignal station that had burned one year prior.

-Hawthorne station is leased from New York, Susquehanna & Western Railway, the station's present owner by Volunteer Railroaders Association, aka VRA, a non-profit railroad preservation group.
-The VRA uses the station as a ticket office for their fund raising Easter Bunny train rides and Santa Claus train rides for the benefit the future NJ State Transportation Museum.
+Hawthorne station is leased by the VRA aka Volunteer Railroaders Association from the NYS&W RR aka New York, Susquehanna & Western Railway, the station's present owner.
+The VRA uses the station as a ticket office for their fund raising Easter Bunny train rides and Santa Train Ride in NJ for the benefit the future NJ State Transportation Museum.

 Station history

 The New Jersey Western Railway aka NJW RR started building the rail line westward from Patterson, reaching Hawthorne in 1869.
 In 1869 the NJW RR extend the line ten miles from Hawthorne, reaching Bloomingdale in 1870.
-The New Jersey Midland Railway subsequently merged with the NJW RR in 1880.1 In 1881, thru a merger the New Jersey Midland Railway and several other nearby railroads became the New York, Susquehanna & Western RR, the Hawthorne station's present day owner.
+The New Jersey Midland Railway subsequently merged with the NJW RR in 1880.1 In 1881, thru a merger the New Jersey Midland Railway and several other nearby railroads became the New York, Susquehanna & Western Railroad Company.
+The Delaware Otsego Corporation on September 1st 1980 took control of the NYS&W Railroad, renaming it the New York, Susquehanna and Western Railway.

 Borough of Hawthorne early history